The reserves refer to the total assets minus liabilities of the Government and other entities specified in the Fifth Schedule under the Constitution1.

 No, the Government has not and does not transfer funds to Temasek or GIC to improve their performance figures.

-As shareholder in Temasek, the Government injects capital into the company taking into account the long-term returns and risks associated with such investment.
-These capital injections are reflected in Temasek’s accounts and are made public.
+As shareholder in Temasek, the Government injects capital into the company taking into account its risk and return profile over time.
+These capital injections are reflected in Temasek's accounts and are made public.

 In the case of GIC, the allocation of Government funds to GIC for investment management also cannot improve GIC's investment performance figures.

-Q14.
-What factors have contributed to Temasek’s performance over time?
-Has Temasek’s performance benefited from the “transfer of Government’s assets” such as Singtel and Changi Airport Group (CAG) to its balance sheet?
+Q17.
+What factors have contributed to Temasek's performance over time?
+Has Temasek's performance benefited from the “transfer of Government's assets” such as Singtel?

 (a) Performance of Temasek's newer vintage investments (made after 31 March 2002)